-Revocable Permit Fee Initial Application Fee: \$650
+Application Fee (annual) Initial Application Fee: \$650

 Resubmittal within four weeks of initial

 submission: \$325

 Renewal: \$113

+Revocable ROW Permit Fee (annual) On-Mall: \$18.76/sq ft

+Off-Mall: \$13.13/sq ft

-Outdoor Dining Pilot Program Infrastructure On-Mall: \$16.25/sqft
+Outdoor Dining Pilot Program Infrastructure On-Mall: \$16.25/sq ft

-Fee Off-Mall: \$21.87/ sqft
+Fee (annual) Off-Mall: \$21.87/ sq ft

 Liquor License Fee City Liquor Application: \$50

-State Liquor Licensing Fee: \$300
+The State Liquor Enforcement Division

+requires payment of an annual fee.

-B. SUBSIDY
+6. SUBSIDY

-Option A Pilot Program compliant infrastructure purchased individually by restaurants Eligible restaurants reimbursed a portion of the infrastructure costs (up to \$2,500) Option B Pilot Program compliant infrastructure purchased in bulk by city and leased to restaurants for 5 years Restaurant lease reflects up to 50% discount on infrastructure cost + \$50 city and \$300 state liquor licensing fees (if alcohol service will occur in outdoor service areas) Option C Pilot Program compliant infrastructure purchased individually by restaurant Eligible restaurants reimbursed a portion of infrastructure costs (up to \$2,500
+Option A - Public Right of Pilot Program compliant Eligible restaurants Way infrastructure as determined reimbursed a portion of the by the city, purchased infrastructure costs (up to individually by restaurants \$2,500) Option B - Public Right of Pilot Program compliant Restaurant lease reflects up Way infrastructure purchased in to 50% discount on bulk by city and leased to infrastructure cost + \$50 city restaurants for 5 years and state liquor licensing fees (if alcohol service will occur in outdoor service areas) Option C - Private Property Pilot Program compliant Eligible restaurants infrastructure as determined reimbursed a portion of by city, purchased infrastructure costs (up to individually by restaurant \$2,500

-- 6. MAINTENANCE AND STORAGE: Restaurants participating in option A or C will maintain a clean and safe outdoor dining space.
+7. MAINTENANCE AND STORAGE: Restaurants participating in option A or C will maintain a clean and safe outdoor dining space.
 Outdoor dining infrastructure and furniture are not allowed to be stored in the public ROW.
 For those restaurants who are participating in option B the bulk purchase the city will be responsible for maintaining the infrastructure.
-The city will also be responsible for moving and storing the infrastructure. - 7.
-REMOVAL: Restaurants participating in option A or C are expected to temporarily remove and store outdoor dining infrastructure onto private property for any city permitted special event that seek to utilize those spaces for no more than 10 days during any given month.
+The city will also be responsible for moving and storing the infrastructure.

+8. REMOVAL: Restaurants participating in option A or C are expected to temporarily remove and store outdoor dining infrastructure onto private property for any city permitted special event that seek to utilize those spaces for no more than 10 days during any given month.
 Special events are prohibited from utilizing space allocated to outdoor dining in existing on-street parking spaces.
 Restaurants participating in option B the city will be responsible for moving the infrastructure.

-8. GENERAL PERMITTING AND INSURANCE REQUIREMENTS:
+9. GENERAL PERMITTING AND INSURANCE REQUIREMENTS:

-- A. Each operator shall have general liability, workers compensation, and employer's liability coverage meeting city and state standards and naming the city as an additional insured. - B. Right-of-way permit or revocable lease to use the public right-of-way shall be obtained from the city prior to installing any extensions (parklet, furniture, railing equipment, etc.). - i.
-See Downtown Urban Design Guidelines 6.4 and 6.5
+- A. Each operator shall have general liability, workers compensation, and employer's liability coverage meeting city and state standards and naming the city as an additional insured. - B. Outdoor dining on public ROW requires the business to enter into a revocable right of way permit agreement with the city as part of the application process. - C. Outdoor Dining on private property requires the business to enter into an agreement with the city regarding compliance with pilot program guidelines, conditions, or restrictions.